 NIR-Enhanced QE options – While photocathode QE will never be nearly as high as that of an EMCCD, Gen III intensifier tubes can still yield more than 25% QE across the NIR range.

 "Andor EMCCD and ICCD cameras have been successfully used in biphoton and single-photon ghost imaging experiments involving 2D visualisation of these quantum phenomena."

-Dr Miles Padgett, Professor of Optics, University of Glasgow
+Prof. Miles Padgett, Professor of Optics, University of Glasgow

 Andor Cameras in Quantum Optics Experiments